walnuthq/madara-docs/docs/quickstart/use_localchain.md

 If you now query the balance again, you should see value `8`.
 Congratulations, you have successfully modified the contract's state!

+## Rerunning this quickstart

-Note that if you want to try running this quickstart again you have to change the use `salt` value in contract deployment to anything else - otherwise it will try to deploy to the same address and fail.
+If you want to try running this quickstart again you have to change the use `salt` value in contract deployment to anything else - otherwise it will try to deploy to the same address and fail.
 Furthermore, you can reuse the existing account.